trevorparker/website/_source/_posts/2014-05-14-hardening-ssl-in-nginx.md

 ~~~

 Security is a neverending process, so it is important to stay aware of and prepared to handle any change in the effectiveness of a cipher.
 Keeping an eye on resources such as [Mozilla's Recommended Ciphersuites](https://wiki.mozilla.org/Security/Server_Side_TLS#Recommended_Ciphersuite) and [SSL/TLS Deployment Best Practices by Qualys SSL Labs](https://www.ssllabs.com/projects/best-practices/) is a good place to start.

+**Updated May 22, 2015**: Instructions for generating a unique Diffie-Hellman group have been added, as a result of the [Logjam attack](https://weakdh.org).

 **Updated December 20**: The preferred ciphers and their order more closely match Mozilla's recommendations, with the exception of preferring DHE over ECDHE.
 Additionally, the Nginx built-in SSL session cache as been disabled for performance reasons.